codacy/docs/docs/related-tools/tool-developer-guide-using-scala.md

-# Tool Developer Guide - Using Scala
+# Tool developer guide - using Scala

 ## Scala template to integrate an external tool on Codacy